mike-adeyemi/top_100_tiktokers_influencers/README.md

 ## Dashboard components required

-- What should the dashboard contain based on the requirements provided?
+- The dashboard should answer the following key questions:

-To understand what it should contain, we need to figure out what questions we need the dashboard to answer:

-1. Who are the top 10 YouTubers with the most subscribers?
+1. Who are the top 10 TikTok influencers with the most followers?
-2. Which 3 channels have uploaded the most videos?
+2. Which 3 influencers have uploaded the most videos?
-3. Which 3 channels have the most views?
-4. Which 3 channels have the highest average views per video?
+3. Which 3 influencers have the highest average likes per upload?
-5. Which 3 channels have the highest views per subscriber ratio?
-6. Which 3 channels have the highest subscriber engagement rate per video uploaded?
+4. Which 3 influencers have the best engagement rate based on likes per follower?

 For now, these are some of the questions we need to answer, this may change as we progress down our analysis.

 ## Dashboard mockup

-- What should it look like?

-Some of the data visuals that may be appropriate in answering our questions include:

-1. Table
-2. Treemap
+- The visualizations will include:

+1. Tables for ranking influencers
+2. Treemaps for high-level comparisons
-3. Scorecards
+3. Scorecards for quick KPI insights
-4. Horizontal bar chart
+4. Bar Charts to compare performance metrics

 ![dashboard mockup](https://github.com/user-attachments/assets/37b7bc31-32e3-4fad-993b-a4d9e25bb666)